 Guards Trophy Championship

 The Guards Trophy Championship is contested by sports racing cars (SRs) and grand touring cars (GTs) from the 1960s.
-Grouped into similar performance classes, running on (Dunlop) control tyres and racing on track together, there are separate awards for each class at each race.
+Grouped into similar performance classes, running on (Dunlop) control tyres and, new for 2025, there are several split grid races as well as several mixed grid races.
+There are separate awards for each class at each race.
 At the end of the season separate overall Sports Racing and GT Champions will be crowned, ensuring that the GT drivers share the spotlight with the sports racing drivers.

 The race format is a mini-enduro, 50-minute race with a mandatory pit-stop and optional driver changes.
 Dual driven cars are actively encouraged, but solo drivers are not penalised.